This guide brings together information on the processes, policies, services, and groups you might want to access as a trans person at Warwick.

-- Warwick Pride, the SU’s society for LGBTUA+ students, in particular the Trans Officer (firstname.lastname@example.org).
+- Warwick Pride, the SU’s society for LGBTQUA+ students, in particular the Trans Officer (firstname.lastname@example.org).

-- Warwick LGBTUA+ Staff Network, a staff-led network for LGBTUA+ staff.
+- Warwick LGBTQUA+ Staff Network, a staff-led network for LGBTQUA+ staff.

-- LGBTUA+ Staff Buddy Scheme, offering an LGBTUA+ 'buddy' for colleagues new to Warwick or the network.
+- LGBTQUA+ Staff Buddy Scheme, offering an LGBTQUA+ 'buddy' for colleagues new to Warwick or the network.

 - Warwick SU Advice Centre, the SU’s advice service, offering support on everything from housing issues to formal complaints.